Lake Chapala, Mexico

 When we asked people about industries and career opportunities in Lake Chapala, they reponded:

 "Foreigners in Lake Chapala often take up jobs in the hospitality, retail, and construction industries.
 Other popular job sectors include teaching English, offering virtual services, running a small business, and providing other freelance services.
 Healthcare professionals, such as physicians and nurses, are also in demand, as are skilled laborers such as carpenters and electricians.
-Additionally, many expats opt to volunteer their time and skills with local charities and organizations," remarked one expat living in Lake Chapala, Mexico.
+Additionally, many expats opt to volunteer their time and skills with local charities and organizations," wrote one member in Lake Chapala.

 What is life like in Lake Chapala?